brysonjones/multitask_dit_policy/README.md

 ## Contributing

 Contributions, improvements, and bug fixes are welcome!
 Please feel free to submit bug reports, feature requests, and pull requests.
-This project is open to everyone in accordance with the license provided in the repo.
+If you leverage this project in your own work, please be mindful of the license.

 ## Acknowledgements and References

 Many utility functions were adapted from LeRobot to build this project.
-Additionially the base structure of the policy was inspired by the LeRobot Vanilla Diffusion Policy implementation, with most interfaces remaining identical to simplify downstream integration into the LeRobot project.
+Additionally the base structure of the policy was inspired by the LeRobot Vanilla Diffusion Policy implementation, with most interfaces remaining identical to simplify downstream integration into the LeRobot project.

 The integration into LeRobot can be found [here](TODO)